g-etorri/articles/jncie-self-study/mpls-configuration/11-rsvp-configuration.md

 # RSVP Configuration

-Hello guys, today we'll connect our LDP islands using RSVP.
-And we'll make some TE preparations on our LAB!!!
-Let's go.
+Hello guys!
+Today we'll connect our LDP islands using RSVP and prepare some Traffic Engineering tweaks in our lab.
+Let’s dive in!

 You already know the topology:
 <img width="1026" height="793" alt="image" src="https://github.com/user-attachments/assets/e0e9790b-3451-461a-8ef7-fa01e680a242" />

-Note that we have the links colored, this is our admin-groups!
+Note that we have colored links, these represent our admin-groups!

-Today, we have so much constraints!
-Because, making traffic engineering IRL we'll see some constraints, and we need to learn this to do IRL.
+Real-world traffic engineering often comes with many constraints, so we’ll simulate those today to keep things realistic.
-First, we need to configure our backbone interfaces with RSVP.
-In this task, we need to accomplish the follow parameters:
+First, we need to enable RSVP on our backbone interfaces.
+For this task, we must meet the following parameters:
-* Configure the MD5 authentication in all backbone interfaces.
+* Configure MD5 authentication on all backbone interfaces.
-* Configure the bandwidth of 333 Mbps in all interface, execpt the LAG interfaces.
+* Set a bandwidth of 333 Mbps on all interfaces, except for LAG (Aggregate Ethernet) interfaces.

-This is simple, here we have the configuration in R1, and you can apply the configuration similarly in the other routers:
+It’s a simple setup.
+Here is the configuration for R1; you can apply similar logic to the other routers:
 ```
 set protocols rsvp interface ae0.0 authentication-key l4b
 set protocols rsvp interface ge-0/0/2.0 authentication-key l4b